-For more information about CIFS Server Details, see Configuring Windows CIFS share in the ZENworks Primary Server and Satellite Reference.
+For more information about CIFS Server Details, see Configuring Access to the Preferred Content Repo in the ZENworks Primary Server and Satellite Reference.

-4 On the Network Environment HTTP Proxy Details, fill in the following fields, and then click Next: In this panel, based on your requirement you can enter IPv4 and IPv6 proxy details.
+4 On the Network Environment HTTP Proxy Details, fill in the following fields, and then click Next:

+In this panel, based on your requirement you can enter IPv4 and IPv6 proxy details.